-About CEE Orchestrated experiences The 12 principles of successful Al implementation As early adopters of AI, the leading companies topping this year's rankings have discovered that applying old rules to a new reality is not a recipe for success. - 1.
+As early adopters of AI, the leading companies topping this year's rankings have discovered that applying old rules to a new reality is not a recipe for success. - 1.
 Start small.
-Seek to understand the implications of operating AI within the real context of the business by carefully selecting the right use case to test within existing systems and data structures.
+Seek to understand the implications of operating Al within the real context of the business by carefully selecting the right use case to test within existing systems and data structures.
 This can allow time to perfect the system before it can be operationalized and scaled.
 Learn how Fielmann focused on its optical technology. - 2.
 Focus on trust.
 Examine every aspect of the AI implementation to determine where employee trust is being built or where it may be eroding.
 If employees do not trust how AI is being used in the company, neither will customers.
-Learn about Bunnings' extensive trialing of new technology, and how MAIF focused on ethical and responsible usage of Al. - 3.
-Hire AI as a virtual employee.
-Name AI systems and give them human characteristics to help drive internal adoption.
+Learn about Bunnings' extensive trialing of new technology, and how MAIF focused on ethical and responsible usage of AI. - 3.
+Hire Al as a virtual employee.

+Name Al systems and give them human characteristics to help drive internal adoption.
 Further, clarify Al's job in comparison to employees.
-Learn about Sara, the Al bot at Emirates Airlines.

-- 4. Maintain human connection.
-Add people into Al-powered journeys - what is called a human in the loop (HITL) - to humanize AI systems and strengthen customer experiences.
+Learn about Sara, the Al bot at Emirates Airlines. - 4.
+Maintain human connection. - Add people into Al-powered journeys what is called a human in the loop (HITL) to humanize Al systems and strengthen customer experiences.
 Learn how KBank and Maybank are adding a human element to the latest technology. - 5.
 Clarify the economics.
-Clearly communicate the business case for AI, demonstrating both significant cost savings and value enhancement to employees. customers and other stakeholders.
-Learn how Adidas used Findmine to drive higher sales values.
-6. Measure customer acceptance.

-Monitor customer satisfaction with Al, alongside its human equivalent to make sure customers do not have a low satisfaction experience with the channel.
-Learn how first direct manages to keep customer service satisfaction with technology-enabled journeys as high as human customer service experiences.

-7. Position data as a strategic
+Clearly communicate the business case for AI, demonstrating both significant cost savings and value enhancement to employees, customers and other stakeholders.
+Learn how Adidas used Findmine to drive higher sales values. - 6.
+Measure customer acceptance. - Monitor customer satisfaction with AI, alongside its human equivalent to make sure customers do not have a low satisfaction experience with the channel.
+Learn how first direct manages to keep customer service satisfaction with technology-enabled journeys as high as human customer service experiences. roduction About CEE - 7.
+Position data as a strategic asset.

-asset.
 Add data to the board agenda, focusing on quality not quantity.
 Understanding the specific data required to drive specific AI models and algorithms is the first stage of analysis.
-Read how Nike continually collected and analyzed data to improve products, predict demand and improve the customer experience.
+Read how Nike continually collected and analyzed data to improve products, predict demand and improve the customer experience. - 8.
+Manage job displacement.

-About CEE

-8. Manage job displacement.